5 Excellent Reasons to start tackling your debt TODAY!

 Debt plays an important role in our economy and is necessary for many purchases and endeavours.
 However, carrying debt for extended periods can restrict your financial freedom, force you to live well below your means, and damage your ability to retire at the age you wish.

 Paying off debt isn’t easy, but it is important.
-Here are five excellent reasons to start tackling your debt today:
+Here are five excellent reasons why you should start to pay off your debt today:

-Paying off debt isn’t an easy process, but it can be done.
+It isn’t an easy process to pay off your debt, but it can be done.
 The first step is being honest with yourself about how much debt you have and what it will take to pay it off.
-A financial advisor could help you analyse your situation.
+A financial adviser could help you analyse your situation.